Trade, Investment and Development

 The BIMSTEC Trade Negotiating Committee (TNC) was set up with the task of negotiating the constituent agreements of the BIMSTEC FTA.
 TNC has several working groups under which it is mandated to negotiate the constituent agreements of BIMSTEC FTA.
 Following agreements are now currently under negotiation:

-• Agreement on Trade in Goods of the Framework Agreement on the BIMSTEC Free Trade Area: The text of the agreement has been finalized.
+Agreement on Trade in Goods of the Framework Agreement on the BIMSTEC Free Trade Area: The text of the agreement has been finalized.
 However, its annexures including the Rules for Determination of Origin of Goods for Agreement on BIMSTEC FTA and Operational Certification Procedures for the Rules of Origin for the BIMSTEC FTA is currently under negotiation by the Working Group on Rules of Origin.
-Significant progress has been made to finalize the text of the annexures;
+Significant progress has been made during the 3rd Meeting of the BIMSTEC Working Group on Rules of Origin, which was held virtually in Dhaka on 25 March 2025.

-• Agreement on Cooperation and Mutual Assistance in Customs Matters for the BIMSTEC Free Trade Area: This agreement is currently under negotiation by the Working Group on Customs Cooperation.
-Significant progress has been made to finalize the text of the Agreement;
+Agreement on Cooperation and Mutual Assistance in Customs Matters for the BIMSTEC Free Trade Area: This agreement is currently under negotiation by the Working Group on Customs Cooperation.
+Significant progress has been made during the 3rd Meeting of the BIMSTEC Working Group on Customs Cooperation, which was held virtually in Dhaka on 02 December 2025.

-• Agreement on Investment of the Framework Agreement on the BIMSTEC Free Trade Area: 08 rounds of negotiations have already been held by the Working Group on Investment.
-The negotiation on the Draft text of the Agreement is at an initial stage;
+Agreement on Investment of the Framework Agreement on the BIMSTEC Free Trade Area: 08 rounds of negotiations have already been held by the Working Group on Investment.

-• Agreement on Trade Facilitation for the Framework Agreement on the BIMSTEC Free Trade Area: 02 rounds of negotiations have already been held by the Working Group on Trade Facilitation.
-Significant progress has been made to finalize the draft text of the agreement;
+Agreement on Trade Facilitation for the Framework Agreement on the BIMSTEC Free Trade Area: 03 rounds of negotiations have already been held by the Working Group on Trade Facilitation.
+Significant progress has been made during the 3rd Meeting of the Working Group Trade Facilitation which was held virtually on 19 March 2025 in Dhaka.

 Private Sector Engagements: